Miao10000000/MiaoMiao/README.md

 ## 3.Feature visualization
 ### 1. Feature correlation analysis
 #### Code is in "feature correlation analysis.py"
 This part focus on analyzing features and visualizing the relationship between features.
-It including feature importance, feature correlation, etc.
+It including feature importance, feature correlation, etc. It is really useful for feature selection, some pictured are as below.

 ![](images/2.png)
 ### 2. Dropping features